bisolaola/Accenture-SocialBuzz/README.md

 To gain a deeper understanding of the key insights, I transitioned into conducting analysis centered around the core business question.
 I was particularly curious about what really are these top-performing categories.
 The result shows

+    SELECT DISTINCT category, SUM(score) OVER (PARTITION BY category) AS totalscore_by_category FROM reactions AS rt
+    LEFT JOIN content AS ct
+    ON rt.content_id = ct.content_id
+    LEFT JOIN reactiontypes AS rtp
+    ON rt.reaction_type = rtp.reaction_type
+    GROUP BY rt.datetime, category, score
+    ORDER BY totalscore_by_category DESC
+    --top 5 categories
+    LIMIT 5;

     Top-performing categories: Animal, Science, Healthy Eating, Technology and Food respectively.

 Further analysis was then conducted to uncover the underlying factors influencing these results.
 It revealed that content type (including whether it was posted as a photo, video, audio, etc.) and the day of the week (content preferences varied based on different days of the week) played pivotal roles.

 # Data Visualisation

 The data was loaded into Power BI for further analysis and visalisation

 Results:
 - Content type, day of the week are drivers of activities
 - Thursdays are the most active days of the week

 Insights:
 - Animal and science are the two most popular content categories, showing that most users are animal lovers and have a desire for scientific knowledge.
 - Food content are very popular, both healthy and unhealthy.
 This indicates that users enjoy a wide range of culinary experiences, from balanced meals to occasional treats.

+Check out the full SQL queries and feel free to reach out for contributions or questions.

 Below is the dashboard. #OKBye!

 # Dashboard
 ![Dashboard](image.png)